-These Paleo almond crackers are great with dips and the perfect accompaniment to a cheeseboard (or a glass of wine).
-They are gluten free, low carb and use only 4 basic ingredients!
+These Paleo almond low carb crackers are great with dips and the perfect accompaniment to a cheeseboard (or a glass of wine).
+They are gluten free, Keto and use only 4 basic ingredients!

 A good crunch gets me excited.
 When you bake grain free, a really decent crunch can be hard to achieve.
-But these paleo almond crackers, they're so crunchy you can hear it next door.
-For reals!
+But these paleo low carb crackers, they're so crunchy you can hear it next door!

-This is exactly where these paleo almond crackers come in.
+This is exactly where these Paleo low carb crackers come in.
 I made them with almond flour!

-Here’s the really important thing: you can make this recipe with either almond flour or with ground blanched almonds.
-Both variants taste great.
+You can make low carb crackers with either almond flour or with ground blanched almonds.

 You have to change the amount of egg you use.
 Almond flour requires 1 egg per cup of flour (or per 100g), ground almonds, which have a coarser texture, only need 1 egg per 2 cups (200g).

 What is the difference between almond flour and ground almonds/almond meal?

 Almond meal is made from almonds with skins left on.
 The texture is coarse and you'll see darker bits in it.